International Federation of Landscape Architects

 How: Walking tour, total walking distance approx. 4 km

 About: This tour visits Skogskyrkogården, a UNESCO world heritage site, and an important landmark in Stockholm.
 When Skogskyrkogården was founded at the beginning of the 1900s, the aim was to create something special, something original — a cemetery blending nature and architecture into a seamless whole.
-Enskededalen is a typical garden city in Stockholm.
+Gamla Enskede is a typical garden city in Stockholm.
 The Swedish garden cities were residential and single-family areas with moderate density and elements of public buildings, small squares with shops and a school and possibly a church.
-The most hilly terrain was left undeveloped and designed as park or nature areas.
-The town planning itself was characterized by adaptation to the terrain with softly designed street sections.
+Kärrtorp is a district which was expanded in the 1950’s, as many suburbs in Stockholm, along the Subway line, and was recently renovated.

 BOOKING